A Few Good Men: Plot

-At the Guantanamo Bay Naval Base in Cuba, Private William Santiago, a United States Marine, is tied up and beaten in the middle of the night.
-After he is found dead, Lance Corporal Harold Dawson and Private First Class Louden Downey are accused of his murder and face a court-martial.
-Their defense is assigned to United States Navy JAG Corps Lieutenant Daniel Kaffee, a callow lawyer with an impressive and expedient track record for plea bargains and without any court experience.
-Another JAG attorney, Lieutenant Commander Joanne Galloway, Kaffee's superior, suspects something is amiss.
-Santiago died after he broke the chain of command to ask to be transferred away.
-Lieutenant Colonel Matthew Markinson advocated for Santiago to be transferred, but Base Commander Colonel Nathan Jessep ordered Santiago's platoon commander, Lieutenant Jonathan Kendrick, to "train" Santiago on the basis they are all at fault for Santiago's substandard performance.
+At Guantanamo Bay Naval Base in Cuba, United States Marine Private William Santiago dies after being tied up and beaten in the middle of the night.
+Lance Corporal Harold Dawson and Private First Class Louden Downey face court-martial, accused of murder.
+Their defense is assigned to United States Navy JAG Corps lieutenant (junior grade) Daniel Kaffee, who has a record of expedient plea bargains but no courtroom experience.
+Santiago died after breaking the chain of command to ask for a transfer.
+The base's second-in-command, Lieutenant Colonel Matthew Markinson, advocated for it, but the base commander, Colonel Nathan Jessep, ordered Santiago's platoon commander, First Lieutenant Jonathan Kendrick, to "train" Santiago on the grounds that the entire platoon is at fault for Santiago's substandard performance.

-Galloway suspects that Dawson and Downey carried out a "code red" order: a violent extrajudicial punishment.
+Kaffee's co-counsel, Lieutenant Commander Joanne Galloway, suspects Dawson and Downey carried out a "code red" violent extrajudicial punishment.
 Galloway is bothered by Kaffee's blasé approach, and Kaffee resents Galloway's interference.
-Kaffee and Galloway question Jessep and others at Guantanamo Bay and are met with contempt from the colonel.
-Kaffee negotiates a plea bargain with the prosecutor, US Marine Judge Advocate Captain Jack Ross, for involuntary manslaughter with a sentence of two years but serving only six months—avoiding a possible lifetime sentence if found guilty at trial.
-Dawson and Downey refuse the plea bargain, insisting that Kendrick gave them the "code red" order, they never intended to kill Santiago, and a plea bargain would be dishonorable.
+Kaffee and Galloway question Jessep and others at Guantanamo Bay and are met with contempt.
+Kaffee negotiates a plea bargain with the prosecutor, US Marine Judge Advocate Captain Jack Ross.
+Dawson and Downey would be sentenced to two years for involuntary manslaughter, including six months of confinement, enabling them to avoid a possible life sentence if convicted at trial.
+Dawson is openly disrespectful of Kaffee, and Dawson and Downey refuse the "dishonorable" deal, insisting Kendrick gave them the "code red" order and that they never intended to kill Santiago.

-Initially intending to be removed as counsel, Kaffee unexpectedly pleads not guilty for the defendants at the arraignment.
-Realizing that he was chosen to handle the case to accept a plea to keep the matter quiet, he decides to put up a defense.
-Markinson meets Kaffee in secret and says that Jessep never ordered a transfer for Santiago.
-The defense establishes that Dawson had received a negative performance review from Kendrick and had been denied promotion for smuggling food to a Marine who had been restricted to water and vitamins.
-Dawson had been punished for disobeying an illegal order, and the defense, through Downey, proves that illegal "code reds" had been ordered before.
+Initially intending to be removed as defense counsel, Kaffee unexpectedly enters not guilty pleas at the arraignment.
+Markinson secretly meets Kaffee and says Jessep never ordered Santiago's transfer.
+The defense establishes that Dawson had a motive to implement the order; he previously received a negative performance review from Kendrick and was denied promotion after disobeying an order and smuggling food to a confined marine who was restricted to water and vitamins.
+Through Downey, Kaffee proves that illegal "code reds" had previously been ordered.